mlswg/mls-architecture/draft-omara-mls-architecture.md

-it might be technically possible for any member to send a message adding a new member to a group, the group might have the policy that only certain members are allowed to make changes and thus other members just ignore such a message from an unauthorized user.
+it might be technically possible for any member to send a message adding a new member to a group, the group might have the policy that only certain members are allowed to make changes and thus other members can ignore or reject such a message from an unauthorized user.

 ## Group, Members and Clients